I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seclookupaccountname.md

 <p><b>SecLookupAccountName</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
 Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupAccountName</b> cannot be used during paging file I/O. </p>

-<p><b>SecLookupAccountName</b> attempts to find a SID for the specified name.
-The function checks built-in and administratively defined local accounts.
-Next, the function checks the primary domain.
-If the name is not found there, trusted domains are checked.</p>

-<p>Use fully qualified account names (for example, domain_name\user_name) instead of isolated names (for example, user_name).
-Fully qualified names are unambiguous and provide better performance when the lookup is performed.
-This function also supports fully qualified DNS names (for example, example.example.com\user_name) and user principal names (UPN) (for example, someone@example.com).</p>

-<p>In addition to looking up local accounts, local domain accounts, and explicitly trusted domain accounts, <b>SecLookupAccountName</b> can look up the name for any account in any domain in the forest.</p>

-<p><b>SecLookupAccountName</b> is equivalent to the Win32 <b>LookupAccountName</b> function. </p>

-<p><b>SecLookupAccountName</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
-Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupAccountName</b> cannot be used during paging file I/O. </p>

 ## -requirements
 <table>
 <tr>